-You can search within your documents and any attachments associated with your documents.
-Attachment types you can search for/within include .pdf, .doc and.xlsx, amongst others.
+You can search within your document’s title, subtitles, content and attachments* associated with your documents.
+Supported attachment file types you can search for/within include:

 The search bar is available in both the library and the workspace so that you can search for the documents you need.
 The search bar looks like this: